openstack/keystone-specs/api/v3/identity-api-v3.rst

 ``GET /role_assignments?scope.project.id={project_id}`` would list all role assignments involving the specified project.

+*New in version 3.5* It is also possible to list all role assignments within a tree of projects:
+``GET /role_assignments?scope.project.id={project_id}?include_subtree=true``
+would list all role assignments involving the specified project and all sub-projects. ``include_subtree=true`` can only be specified in conjunction with ``scope.project.id``, specifiying it without this will result in an HTTP 400 Bad Request being returned.

 Each role assignment entity in the collection contains a link to the assignment that gave rise to this entity.